betaglot/plantabeta/docs/reference/Via/ViaOverview.md

 ## ViaProbability

+## ViaComposition

+- Compose ViaCurves, ViaSpaces and ViaPoints together to Cover Land
+- Fit the ViaElements together
+- ViaCurves within ViaSpaces
+    - Walking through a Space between Trees.
+    - EcoSpace is everywhere, ViaSpace are only the Spaces which are not obstructed.
+- ViaPoints within ViaCurves

+- ViaSelection
 - Cutting through residual is Via
 - Route start and finish are RouteProblems
     - Route Surfaces are RouteSolutions